RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 The learning platform ILIAS primarily serves to provide interactive e-learning offers like chats, forums and online tests as well as pdf files.
-Video material should not be uploaded in ILIAS because this will have a strongly negative impact on ILIAS’ performance.
-Instead, lecture recordings should be provided in the HHU media library and interlinked in ILIAS.
+Video material should not be uploaded directly in ILIAS because this will have a strongly negative impact on ILIAS’ performance but should instead be made available in the HHU media library and interlinked in ILIAS.

 ## [ Room bookings ](for-lecturers.html#)